majdalbalawneh/project5/README.md

 4. PHP
 5. MySql
 6. BOOTSTRAP
-7. Git
+7. Github
-9. Pedagogie active
+8. Pedagogie active

 I'm DO IT!